bunnymatic/mau/README.md

 ### Virtual Open Studios setup

-The Virtual Open Studios can be accessed at the subdomain `openstudios`.
-In order to point to this location locally you'll have to update your `/ect/hosts` file.
+The Virtual Open Studios Catalog can be accessed at the subdomain `openstudios`.
+In order to point to this location locally you'll have to update your `/etc/hosts` file.

 Run `sudo vim /etc/hosts` to open up the file and add